Narva: Middle Ages

 Narva's favorable location at the intersection of both trade routes and the Narva River was behind the founding of Narva castle and the subsequent development of the castle's surrounding urban settlement.
 The castle was founded during the Danish rule of northern Estonia in the second half of the 13th century; the earliest written record of the castle is from 1277.
 Narvia village is mentioned in the Danish Census Book already in 1241.
 A town developed around the stronghold and in 1345 obtained Lübeck City Rights from King Valdemar IV of Denmark.
 The castle and surrounding town of Narva (Narwa, in German) became a possession of the Livonian Order in 1346, after the Danish king sold its lands in Northern Estonia.
 In 1492, Ivangorod fortress across the Narva River was established by Ivan III of Moscow.

 Trade, particularly Hanseatic long-distance trade remained Narva's raison d'être throughout the Middle Ages.
 However, due to opposition from Tallinn, Narva itself never became part of the Hanseatic League and also remained a small town – its population in 1530 is estimated at 600–750 people.

-Swedish rule 1581-1704
+Modern era

 The Swedish Lion monument in memory of the Battle of Narva (1700).

+Captured by the Tsardom of Russia (Muscovy) during the Livonian War in 1558–1581, for a short period Narva became an important trading port and transshipment center of Russian goods from Pskov and Novgorod.
+In 1581, the city was conquered by the troops of the Kingdom of Sweden and became part of the latter.
+In 1590–1595 Russian forces attempted to regain the city without success.